Your membership has expired

 Because of this failure, we tested each handle of all tube-style resistance bands by securing the band to the top of a table, with one handle over the edge, and placing weights on the handle up to the band’s rating (plus a little extra).
 Both of HomeProGym’s 60- and 70-pound bands failed this test at weights below their claimed capacity.
 To verify this, we purchased another set of HomeProGym bands and found the same result.
 None of the other resistance bands we tested failed in this fashion.

-CR tested the HomeProGym resistance bands in its Yonkers, N.Y. labs.
+CR tested the HomeProGym resistance bands in its Yonkers, N.Y., labs.

-When we contacted HomeProGym, they conducted an immediate investigation and found the root cause: The stoppers in the 60- and 70-pound weighted bands are marginally undersized, allowing the tube to slip through a grommet in the handle under high-force loads.
+When we initially contacted HomeProGym, they conducted an immediate investigation and found the root cause: The stoppers in the 60- and 70-pound weighted bands are marginally undersized, allowing the tube to slip through a grommet in the handle under high-force loads.

-The company provided the following statement:
+The company provided the following statement at the time:

 “HomeProGym bands were designed for portable, gym-grade strength training, and our customers’ safety is our top priority.
 When a batch-specific issue with our PowerTube 60lb and 70lb bands was brought to our attention, we moved quickly: halting sales, voluntarily filing a Section 15(b) Initial Report with the U.S. CPSC under the Fast Track Recall program, working with our manufacturer on design corrections to prevent recurrence, and contacting all affected customers with a safety notice and remedy options.”